Bio-Rad: 4Q Earnings Snapshot

 For the year, the company reported profit of $1.76 billion, or $58.27 per share.
 Revenue was reported as $2.31 billion.

-Bio-Rad shares have climbed nearly 3% since the beginning of the year.
-In the final minutes of trading on Thursday, shares hit $379.85, a climb of 45% in the last 12 months.
+Bio-Rad shares have climbed roughly 3% since the beginning of the year.
+In the final minutes of trading on Thursday, shares hit $379.45, a climb of 47% in the last 12 months.